 Common names:Tree-fuchsia. notsung

-The tree-funchsia is usually a shrub or a small tree that occurs in the forest areas or grassland.
+The tree-fuchsia is usually a shrub or a small tree that occurs in the forest areas or grassland.
 It often grows along streams or in rocky places (Van Wyk.,2013).
-Ricardo Januarie our alien clearing project manager at the conservancy speaks about his favourite tree and says, “Oh I love this tree because of all the different kinds of birds that it attracts”.
-The tree-funchia has these bright orange flowers which attract nectar feeding birds.
+Ricardo Januarie our alien clearing project manager at the conservancy speaks about his favourite tree and says, “Oh I love this tree because of all the different kinds of birds that it attracts and its shape when fully grown”.
+The tree-fuchsia has these bright orange flowers which attract nectar feeding birds.
 Bees and other insects are also seen feeding on its flowers.”

 This tree flowers from May to December (Autumn to summer).
 The flowers are small in red clusters.
 Sunbirds (except the greater double collared sunbird) and sugarbirds usually feeds on the nectar of the flowers (Stirton.,1977).